sockeqwe/ParcelablePlease/README.md

 #How to use

-Simply annotate the classes you want to make Parcelable with `@ParcelablePlease` and implement the `Parcelable` as well as the `CREATOR` (This step can be automated by using the IntelliJ / Android Studio plugin, see below).
+Simply annotate the classes you want to make Parcelable with `@ParcelablePlease` and implement the `Parcelable` as well as the `CREATOR` (This step can be automated by using the Android Studio plugin, see below).

 ```java
 @ParcelablePlease